-Let's stop wasting $175,000+ on unused mail-in ballots, Atlantic County Clerk says
+Let's stop wasting $175,000+ on unused mail-in ballots, Atlantic County clerk says

 The office also provides one-time vote-by-mail ballots to those who come in and request them for themselves or another.
 But the proper paperwork must accompany a request to pick up one for someone else.

-The completed ballots are sent to the Board of Elections for counting.
+The completed ballots are then sent to the Board of Elections for counting.

 A third office, the Superintendent of Elections, is also involved in elections.

-That office keeps all the voter registration lists and updates them.
-It investigates all provisional ballots cast.
-(Provisional ballots are the paper ballots that must be used if someone gets to a polling site and his/her name is not on the voting rolls, or if the person had also been sent a vote-by-mail ballot.
+That office keeps all the voter registration lists and updates them, and investigates all provisional ballots cast.
+(Provisional ballots are the paper ballots that must be used if someone gets to a polling site and their name is not on the voting rolls or the person had also been sent a vote-by-mail ballot.
 Only if the mail-in ballot was never returned will the provisional ballot be counted.)

-The historic entrance to the Atlantic County Clerk's Office, which had been closed for decades, has reopened.
+The historic entrance to the clerk's office, which had been closed for decades, has reopened.

 Welcome to the discussion.